Everybody who works out wants to know how to get better results at the gym.

 2) Do Not Skip Your Pre-Workout Meal

-This will not apply if you are Conrad Casual who just lifts without a purpose, passion, or a plan.
+This will not apply if you are Clancy Casual who just lifts without a purpose, passion, or a plan.

-Glycogen is your bodies preferred energy source for short, intense bouts of activity and you are able to give your body glycogen by ingesting carbohydrates.
+Glycogen is your bodies preferred energy source for short, intense bouts of activity.
+You are able to give your body glycogen by ingesting carbohydrates.

 The carbohydrates that you want to eat pre-workout are of the slower digesting or complex variety.
 Oats, brown rice, black beans and yams, all fit the bill.

 Consuming simple carbs will not hurt you, but you may find that your energy does not last as long during the workout.